Abalone Shell

 Dye Treatment

-A process used to enhance the color of low quality cultured pearls as well as turquoise, onyx, lapis lazuli, emerald, ruby and other gemstones.
+Dye treatment is a process used to enhance the color of low-quality cultured pearls and turquoise, onyx, lapis lazuli, emerald, ruby and other gemstones.

 E